History of California before 1900: Sir Francis Drake

-After successfully sacking Spanish colonial settlements and plundering Spanish treasure ships along their Pacific coast colonies in the Americas, English privateer and explorer Francis Drake sailed into Oregon, before exploring and claiming an undefined portion of the California coast in 1579, landing at Drake's Cove near Point Reyes.
-He had friendly relations with the Coast Miwok and claimed sovereignty of the area for England as Nova Albion, or New Albion.
+After successfully sacking Spanish colonial settlements and plundering Spanish treasure ships along their Pacific coast colonies in the Americas, English privateer and explorer Francis Drake sailed into Oregon before exploring and claiming an undefined portion of the California coast in 1579, landing at Drake's Cove near Point Reyes.
+He had friendly relations with the Coast Miwok and claimed the area for England as New Albion, after an archaic name for Great Britain.

 Sebastián Vizcaíno

-In 1602, the Spaniard Sebastián Vizcaíno explored California's coastline on behalf of New Spain He named San Diego Bay, and also put ashore in Monterey, California.
+In 1602, the Spaniard Sebastián Vizcaíno explored California's coastline on behalf of New Spain.
+He named San Diego Bay and also put ashore in Monterey.
 He ventured inland south along the coast and recorded a visit to what is likely Carmel Bay.
 His major contributions to the state's history were the glowing reports of the Monterey area as an anchorage and as land suitable for settlement and growing crops, as well as the detailed charts he made of the coastal waters (which were used for nearly 200 years).
-He recommended Monterey for settlement, to provide a safe arrival point for galleons from Manila.
-The King agreed, but the settlement project was diverted to areas off Japan.